lubkoll/FunG/README.md

 # Installation
 This library is header-only and no installation is required.

-If you want to run the available tests, you can use cmake:
- - mkdir build
- - cd build
- - cmake ..
- - make

 # Examples

 Usage is illustrated using three different examples.
 Further examples can be found in RFFGen/Tests and RFFGen/Examples.